Making a silicone prototype is an essential step when you intend to customize and manufacture a product.

 Next, you select the right type of silicone rubber to use in the prototyping process.

-Choosing the right material during silicone prototype manufacturing is crucial for its success.
+Choosing the right material during silicone parts manufacturing is crucial for its success.

 Silicone rubber formulation is done to satisfy different application requirements.